mksaraf/kubernetes-lab-tutorial/content/oscp-basics.md

 # Getting started with OpenShift
 It is now time to create the **Hello World** application using some sample code.
-It is simple http server written in nodejs returning a greating message as contained into the MESSAGE env variable.
+It is simple http server written in nodejs returning a greeting message as contained into the MESSAGE env variable.
 The application is available as Docker image and the source code is [here](https://github.com/kalise/nodejs-web-app).

 ## Create a demo user
 OpenShift platform supports a number of mechanisms for authentication.
 The simplest use case for testing purposes is htpasswd-based authentication.
 To start, we will need the ``htpasswd`` binary on the Master node